 Are you making money from this?

 Nope.
 We are unpaid volunteers whose sole motivation is to flip seats from red to blue.
-Every dollar we raise through ActBlue will go toward identifying and supporting the campaigns that need the most help.

 Why aren't you endorsing X candidate?

 We vet and select one candidate per district.
 We will ultimately back the Democrat who wins their primary.

 Blue Wave Crowdsource Strategies was founded for one, completely selfish reason:

 We couldn't find an organization that vetted candidates in a way that we found useful.
 Many of them demanded litmus tests or endorsed candidates based on a single issue without taking into consideration their electability in November.
 We're not single-issue voters.
 You probably aren't, either.

 The only way we're going to have that big blue wave of Democrats who can take back the House, Senate, and state house seats in November is if we are realistic about nominating Democrats who can win in their districts.

 As we said after Conor Lamb won in PA-18 in March, our rigorous vetting has paid off in primary after primary.
 Over 90% of the candidates that we've endorsed to date have gone on to win their primaries.